kirbydesign/designsystem/.github/CONTRIBUTING.md

 #### Unrelated changes

 Avoid doing unrelated changes in files that are not directly part of your pull-request.
-For example, don't submit changes like formatting or reordering imports if they're the _only_ changes made in those files.
+For example, don't commit changes like formatting or reordering imports if they're the _only_ changes made in those files.
+If you have already committed unrelated changes try to revert them before asking for code review.

 #### Formatting and linting